 - 3.30 or higher cumulative GPA at time of application (on a 4.00 scale)

-- A recommendation from a teacher or mentor is required and is due by October 15.
+- A recommendation from a teacher or mentor is required and is due by November 1.
 During the Leading Scholar application process, you will be asked to provide an email address for the one person who can speak the best of your leadership and scholarly accomplishments.
-Be sure to have an email address for your teacher/mentor when you begin the application process.
+Be sure to have their email address when you begin the application process.

-- October 15: Leading Scholar applications are due by 11:59 p.m. (eastern time).
-You must also have an application for admission on file by this date.
-Nominators have until October 15 to submit their nominations.
+- November 1: Leading Scholar applications are due by 11:59 p.m. (eastern time).
+You must also have a completed application for admission on file by this date.
+Nominators must submit their letter of recommendation by this date as well.

 The University Scholarship Committee is interested in getting to know you.
 Students will be evaluated on not only the leadership experiences highlighted in their essay, but in the way the information is conveyed through writing.
 The quality and content of the teacher/mentor nomination will also be taken into consideration.
-We receive over 1,000 applications for this award--with 40 students selected as finalists.
-The essay and teacher recommendation plays a large role in the selection process.
+We receive over 1,000 applications for this award—the essay and teacher recommendation plays a large role in the selection process.

 - Do your best to think of a question and response that will best convey your leadership experiences to us.
 We want to know who you are, get a glimpse of your personality, and learn about the positive qualities that you will bring to Michigan Tech.